explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-6x-less-code.markdown

 _You're only adding noise to the logs, and noise to the code._

-## Handling exceptions caused by every f------ thing
+## Trying to catch every f------ exception

-This is the tendency of the paranoid programmer -- every line of code they write brings fear, "something could go wrong here, I'd better handle it and log a nice message, at least it'll show we foresaw the problem happening!"
+This is the tendency of the paranoid programmer, every line of code brings fear.
+"Something could go wrong here, I'd better handle it and log a nice message.
+At least it'll show we foresaw the problem happening!"

+The Python interpreter will log the exception.
+You don't need to do it yourself.

-Maybe you're catching the exception to ignore it.
-This is usually a bad idea as well.
+Maybe you're catching the exception to ignore it, this is usually a bad idea as well.

 Just let exceptions occur.
-Don't worry about it.
+Stop wrapping everything in a net.

 _You're only adding noise to the code._